zeam-vm/GPU-Erlang-WS-2018/description.md

 We have conducted the performance evaluation of the experimental implementation of GPGPU by Elixir and Rustler.
 We have got the following results:

 * Elixir and Rustler code using GPU is 1.76--2.12 times and 2.52--2.7 times faster than pure Elixir and Python code executed by only CPU, respectively.
 * The performance gap of Elixir and Rustler code using GPU by our strategy is only 3.54--5.66 times compared with native code using GPU.
-* Additionally, our Hastega method for Elixir achieves as almost fast as Python code with GPU.
+* Additionally, our Hastega method for Elixir achieves 3.67 times faster than Python code with GPU.

 We realize that Erlang VM is not enough performance for such optimization, including elimination of the conversions between lists and vectors, which is the main reason of the overhead.
 Thus, We will implement Hastega, which is a new processing system of Elixir, which has a enough ability to drive GPUs and optimize the conversions.